 I know this answer doesn’t solve anything.
 But you can always find it through trial and error by sending test emails.
 This way, you will get to know which time YOUR target audience is active!

-Read this to know more about the best time to send emails!
+Read this to learn more about the best time to send emails!

 How To Find The Right Email Marketing Software For Your Shopify Store